Randolph Road: Route description

 The continuous highway comprising Montrose Road, Josiah Henson Memorial Parkway, Randolph Road, and Cherry Hill Road has a total length of 16.8 mi from MD 189 in Potomac to US 1 in College Park.
 Montrose Road runs 2.4 mi from Potomac to Josiah Henson Memorial Parkway in North Bethesda.
 Montrose Road continues east from there, but is bypassed by Josiah Henson Memorial Parkway, which has a length of 1.3 mi to its eastern end beyond MD 355.
 Randolph Road spans 9 mi through Wheaton, Glenmont, Colesville, and Fairland to US 29.
 The highway continues as Cherry Hill Road for 4.1 mi through Calverton to College Park.
-The vast majority of the highway is maintained by the respective counties, but short segments are maintained by the Maryland State Highway Administration (MDSHA) as unsigned MD 927 and MD 927A in North Bethesda and MD 929 in Fairland.
+The vast majority of the highway is maintained by the respective counties, but short segments are maintained by the Maryland State Highway Administration (MDSHA) as unsigned MD 927 and MD 927A in Rockville and MD 929 in Fairland.
 The entire length of the Randolph Road portion of the highway and MD 927A, the portion of Josiah Henson Memorial Parkway through the MD 355 interchange, are part of the National Highway System as a principal arterial.